-Web~Figure~\ref{fig:beverage-sales} presents the time series of relative volume sales for all considered units, both at the individual and aggregate levels.
+Web~Figure~\ref{fig:beverage-sales} presents the time series of SSB volume sales at the unit and aggregate levels.
 For the aggregated time series, units are grouped according to whether they border Philadelphia or are the treated unit itself.
-Overall, Philadelphia shows a decrease in relative volume sales following the implementation of the beverage tax on January 1, 2017.
-In contrast, average sales for ZIP3 areas bordering Philadelphia increase post-tax, while ZIP3 areas not bordering Philadelphia maintain regular sales, reflecting stationarity.
+In general, Philadelphia shows a decrease in relative volume sales following the implementation of the beverage tax on January 1, 2017.
+In contrast, SSB sales for ZIP3 areas bordering Philadelphia increase post-tax, while ZIP3 areas not bordering Philadelphia maintain regular sales, reflecting stationarity.
 Web~Figure~\ref{fig:covariate-spatial-scores} displays covariate similarity and spatial distance for each ZIP3 region, calculated relative to Philadelphia using the utility function $u_C$ defined in the main text.
 The left panel ($\kappa_d = 1$) highlights regions with covariate profiles most similar to Philadelphia, including both neighboring areas and Baltimore, a distant control unit unlikely to be affected by spillovers from cross-border shopping.
 The right panel ($\kappa_d = 0$) shows spatial distances, included to confirm the correct implementation of $u_C$.

-Web~Figure~\ref{fig:zip3-maps} presents two maps of the ZIP3 areas: one showing the change in average relative volume sales before and after the beverage tax, and the other depicting covariate similarity between control units and Philadelphia (the treated unit).
-On average, volume sales in Philadelphia decline following the tax implementation (dark blue in the left panel), while neighboring areas show an increase.
-Other regions exhibit minimal change in beverage sales.
-Covariate similarity, measured by the weighted distance $d_{i,1}^C$ with $\kappa_d = 1$, indicates that most control units are not very similar to Philadelphia, except for Baltimore (dark orange in the right panel), which shows a higher similarity to Philadelphia.

-Web~Figure~\ref{fig:trace-plots} presents trace plots for $\tau_t$ at four randomly selected post-intervention times $t > T_0$, with a single chain randomly selected for the DHS and DS2 priors using $\kappa_d = 0$.
-The trace plots display the post-warmup period over 5,000 iterations, indicating good mixing and convergence for the Markov chains, which suggests an efficient exploration of the posterior distribution.